 Quanta Storage Inc. (the "Company") was incorporated on February 10, 1999, as a company limited by shares and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is 3F., No. 188, Wenhua 2nd Rd., Guishan Dist., Taoyuan City 333010, Taiwan (R.O.C.).
+In view of the future of operations, the address of the Company was changed to 6F., No. 58-2, Huaya 2nd Rd., Guishan Dist., Taoyuan City 333411, Taiwan (R.O.C.) and authorized by the Board of Directors on December 22, 2021.
+The Company has registered the relocation under the laws.
 The Company and its subsidiaries (together referred to as the "Group") engage primarily in the researching, developing, producing, manufacturing, and selling data storage and processing equipment, electronic components, optical instruments, and collaborative industrial robots.